muratk5n/thirdwave/en/README.md

 ---

 No I dont judge Baldwin for using guns in movies..
 There is no 'gotcha' here.
-Reagan, a conservative, used a gun on the big screen, and he was for gun control.
+Reagan, a conservative, used guns on the big screen, and he was for gun control.
 Films are escapism.

 ---